macklinhrw/zigcraft/README.md

 # ZigCraft

+## Prerequisites

+- Install the correct version of Zig (see 'Versions' below), you can use zigup.

 ## Steps to Recreate

 I used `zig fetch --save [url]` for adding dependencies properly (url is a link to an archive).